-Staff may accept, subject to not contravening their professional codes of conduct, gifts and gift vouchers up to the value of £100 from service users and relatives as a mark of their appreciation for the care that has been provided.
+Staff may accept, subject to not contravening their professional codes of conduct, gifts up to the value of \pounds 25 from service users and relatives as a mark of their appreciation for the care that has been provided.
+This does not include gift vouchers/cards.
+Gift vouchers should be politely declined or returned.